 The boats under the roof shelter are smaller replicas of the Finnish type boats that the first group of five immigrant families used when they came up the Sturgeon River to homestead the land around Otter Lake and the surrounding area that Nik Hanka later named Askel.

 The building by the gate looks to be a sauna (blackened interior walls) converted to a small livable log cabin.
-A drilled well and hand water pump is located on side of the porch.
+A drilled well and hand water pump are located on side of the porch.